Superior Hypogastric Plexus Block

 • The healthcare provider will use medicine to numb the injection area.
 It may burn and sting a little.
 But it should last only a few seconds.

-• The provider inserts two needles into your lower back, near each hip bone.
-He or she will move them to the correct position.
-He or she may use live X-rays, CT imaging, or ultrasound to help guide the needles.
+• The provider inserts 2 needles into your lower back, near each hip bone.
+They will move them to the correct position.
+They may use live X-rays, CT imaging, or ultrasound to help guide the needles.

 • The provider injects a small amount of X-ray contrast dye through these needles to make sure they are in exactly the right spot.

 • The provider injects medicine through the needles.
-He or she may use different types of medicines for different reasons.
+They may use different types of medicines for different reasons.
 Numbing medicine may be needed to block pain signals.
 Steroid medicine may be needed to reduce inflammation.
 Sometimes the provider will use other medicines to temporarily damage the nerves.
 It stops them from transmitting pain.
-After the shot, you may feel a warm or burning sensation in the area.
+After the shot, you may feel a warm or burning feeling in the area.

 What happens after a superior hypogastric plexus block?